shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

     tk-multi-workfiles2: "@settings.tk-multi-workfiles2.launch_at_startup"
 ```

 You will notice the **Screening Room, Shotgun Panel, and Workfiles2** app’s location identifiers are listed in a different included file and accessed differently than the **About** app.
-To keep things tidy these apps were split off to the included settings folder because they have additional settings.
+To keep things tidy, these apps were split off to the included settings folder because they have additional settings.

 ## View the changes in Maya